Rate of convergence for the discrete-time approximation of reflected BSDEs arising in switching problems: Preliminary results

-\begin{Remark} \begin{enumerate}[(i)] \item The sequence of stopping times is only supposed to be non-decreasing, but the assumptions on the cost processes \eqref{condition de structure C} imply that any reasonable strategy uses a sequence of increasing stopping times.
+\begin{Remark} \begin{enumerate}[(i)] \item The sequence of stopping times is only supposed to be non-decreasing, but the assumptions on the cost processes \eqref{condition de structure C} imply that any reasonable strategy uses a sequence of increasing stopping times, apart from a possible instantaneous switch at initial time.
 This is specially the case for the optimal strategies. \item Note that the cumulative cost process will keep track of all the switching times, even the instantaneous ones; whereas the state process will keep track of the last state when instantaneous switches occur. \end{enumerate} \end{Remark}

 For $(t,i)\in[0,T]\times\cI$, the set $\mathscr{A}_{t,i}$ of admissible strategies starting from state $i$ at time $t$ is defined by

 similarly we introduce $\mathscr{A}^\Re_{t,i}$ the restriction to $\Re-$admissible strategies